NBA Betting Strategies: A Guide to NBA Bet Types & Events

 Key Takeaways

-Great ATS teams often exceed expectations, not just win games.
-Monitor rising teams early in the season that outperform preseason predictions, as oddsmakers may be slow to adjust their lines accordingly.
+Great teams against the spread often exceed expectations.
+Monitor rising teams early in the season that outperform preseason predictions, as oddsmakers may be slow to adjust their lines.

 This guide will delve into various NBA betting markets and factors for informed wagering.